 The final card in the American Express Serve® card family is the American Express Serve® Cash Back.
 The card is very similar to the American Express Serve® but has two main differences: The monthly fee can’t be waived and you earn cash back with your spending.

-Unlike the other cards, American Express Serve® Cash Back card offers you 1% cash back on all purchases.
+Unlike the other cards though, American Express Serve® Cash Back card offers you 1% cash back on all purchases.
 That means that for each $100 that you spend, you’ll earn $1 in cash back.

 While the cash back is nice to have, you’ll need to spend at least $795 each month to make up for the $7.95 monthly fee.
-But remember, if you live in Texas, New York or Vermont, you won’t need to offset the monthly fee.
+But remember, if you live in Texas, New York or Vermont, there’s no fee to cover.

 How to pick the right card for you